R-Ganesh28/Javascript-Practice/README.md

 ### 📅 Day 2 – Numbers and Math
 - What I Learned:
-  - Addition, Subtraction, Multiplication, Division, Brackets.
+  - Addition, Subtraction, Multiplication, Division.
-  - operator precedence.
+  - operator precedence and brackets.
   - Round off numbers using Math.round()
+  - Calculations using float can be inaccurate.